AbhiByte/AerospaceLaunch/README.md

 	return windSpeed;
 }
 public static boolean windShear (boolean upperLvlWindShear) {
+//Code for determining is wind shear is present or not
 	if (upperLvlWindShear == false)
 	{
 		System.out.println("Upper lvl wind shear does not pose threat to launch vehicle.
 Go for launch.");